Conduitry/defiler/GUIDE.md

 ## Generators

 Generators are an independent way of interacting with the Defiler instance, for things that do not fit well into the main transform.
-Each generator is a function that accepts one argument, an object containing `defiler`.
+Each generator is a function that will be called without arguments.
 A generator would typically call `defiler.get` and/or `defiler.add` to retrieve dependencies and write new virtual files.
 Automatic dependence handling also works here, so when one of the files retrieved by `defiler.get` changes, that generator will be re-run.

 It's beneficial to write multiple smaller generators, rather than a single large one.
 This helps ensure that unneeded recalculation is not done when a file changes.